Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Apiaceae

 Cow Parsley is said to be edible but rather bitter tasting.
 (We strongly advise against eating or using as medicines any plants without first obtaining qualified professional advice.)

-Hedge Parsley Torilis japonica flowers later than Cow Parsley and its flower can have a pink tinge.
+Hedge Parsley Torilis japonica flowers later than Cow Parsley and its flowers often have a pink tinge.

 Hemlock Conium maculatum has hollow purple-spotted stems; it is seriously poisonous.